 I left for six weeks with my beloved Abbie with the high aspirations of youth.
 We quickly jumped into the curriculum and excelled in our training.
 Abbie learned to sit, down, heel, and all the other obedience behaviors of the day.
 She learned that if she moved from any position she was told to hold, the chain around her neck would swiftly and sharply tighten.
 She learned to quickly pick up an object and retrieve it to stop the prongs digging from the prong collar set up high on her throat.

-I learned how to convince clients that these tools 'didn't hurt' by demonstrating on their forearms, never mind that your arm isn't your neck and that human skin is thicker than a dog's.
-I learned how to make a dog walk on a loose leash in less than fifteen minutes as I watched my six-foot four male instructor yank my loyal, gentle, forty-pound girl around the class to the point she was crawling out of fear, but she heeled!
+I learned how to convince clients that these tools 'didn't hurt' by demonstrating on their forearms, regardless that your arm isn't your neck and that human skin is thicker than a dog's.
+I learned how to make a dog walk on a loose leash in less than fifteen minutes as I watched my six-foot-four male instructor yank my loyal, gentle, forty-pound girl around the class to the point she was crawling out of fear, but she heeled!
 I learned what abuse people will allow done to the beings they love because a person of authority told them it was the way to do it.
-I was mostly successful at convincing and teaching people to apply these methods to their dogs.
+I successfully convinced and taught people to apply these methods to their dogs.
 But don't get me wrong, I used treats and praise too.
 I was very successful at teaching learned helplessness to the dogs, to not move a muscle or be corrected for anything else they tried.